A probabilistic Weyl-law for perturbed Berezin-Toeplitz operators: General random perturbations

-\smallsection{Acknowledgements} The author is grateful to Maciej Zworski for suggesting this problem and many helpful discussions and to Martin Vogel for the helpful insights and catching many errors in an earlier draft.
-This paper is based upon work jointly supported by the National Science Foundation Graduate Research Fellowship under grant DGE-1650114 and by grant DMS-1901462.
+\smallsection{Acknowledgements} The author is grateful to Maciej Zworski for suggesting this problem and many helpful discussions, to Martin Vogel for helpful insights and catching many errors in an earlier draft, and to an anonymous referee for several helpful suggestions.
+This paper is based upon work jointly supported by the National Science Foundation Graduate Research Fellowship under grant DGE-1650114 and by grant DMS-1952939.